 The high level of infant (familiarity) response to these nonwords may indeed indicate an ability to segment words from naturalistic input speech.
 However, segmenting such two-syllable units from the edges of sequences of running speech is at the easier end of the spectrum of possible segmentation tasks, much easier than that of segmenting words from the middle of long sentences, especially words that tend to appear in less predictable contexts.
 We therefore suggest a gradient, according to which identifying word forms and remembering them is easiest when the forms are heard in isolation, somewhat harder when they are heard at the edges of short utterances, harder yet when heard at the edges of long utterances, and hardest of all when heard medially.

 Two additional studies have exposed infants to running speech in the home.
 In both cases the infants demonstrated learning of the words embedded in the running speech, or in other words, succeeded in segmenting words from running speech heard (trained) in the home when tested in the lab.
-In Jusczyk and Hohne (1997), 8-month-old infants were visited in the home by an experimenter who played recorded stories to them for 30 minutes over 10 days.
+In Jusczyk and Hohne (1997), 8-month-old infants were visited in the home by an experimenter who played recorded stories to them for 30 minutes a day, over 10 days, while leafing through a related picture book.
 Two weeks after the last story session, at age 9 months, the infants were tested on recognition of the 36 most frequent words from the stories, through word lists.
 The voice used to record the lab stimuli was one of the voices used in recording the stories.
 Infants looked longer in response to the lists of words from the story than to the foils, thus showing that they had segmented them and could still remember them two weeks later.

 The second study was run with German 9-month-old infants (Schreiner, Altvater-Mackensen & Mani, 2016).
 Schreiner et al. exposed each infant to a single new nonword over 6 weeks in the home, through an audio-CD with stories, each containing multiple repetitions of that same word.
 Following the 6-weeks’ exposure, the infants were tested in the lab.
 The infants recognised the new word when tested in a segmentation task, thus showing that they had segmented the words in the course of the home exposure and were now also able to segment it out of new surrounding speech.
 In this study the voice used for the recording of the CD was different from that used in the lab study.